SFort/MC-OCAIP/README.md

 recommended value: `24`
 they can also require multiple proofs of work, for example 2 23 leadingZero ones by inserting `23*2`

+to have a skin place a 64x64 pixel skin file into `.minecraft/ocaip_skin.png`

 OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounds like "Oh, Cape" (due to the migrator cape).